Skip to content

 animation: reveal-shimmer 1.3s ease-in-out infinite;

-data-skel so they shimmer too; everything else is caught by the element
+Non-text shapes (avatars, stat tiles, the follow button) get a data-skel attribute so they shimmer too.
+Everything else is caught by the element selector.

 Wipe it in with a mask